SoftWare2022Testing/CydiOS/README.md

 once the iPhone extension is installed, you can found it at the cydia, and then you can open the target app for UI testing
 ![example](./cydia1.jpeg)

+## Static analysis

+## layout analysis
+the code for layout analysis (to extract view controller transitions in the layout files) can be found under the